8n8/bigwebthing/README.md

 # Client cache

 blobs
-    A key-value store of binaries, named by 32-byte hash.
+    A key-value store of binaries.

 memCache
     A binary file containing a dump of the in-memory cache.